Best Well Water Test Kits (2026): At-Home & Lab Testing

 Detailed Reviews

-Tap Score (by SimpleLab) offers the most thorough well water analysis available to homeowners.
-The Advanced Well Water package tests for over 111 contaminants, covering everything from basic bacteria and minerals to pesticides, heavy metals, volatile organic compounds (VOCs), and radioactive elements.
+Tap Score Advanced (by SimpleLab) is the New York Times Wirecutter “#1 Best Home Water Test” pick and offers the most thorough well water analysis available to homeowners.
+It tests for 116 analytes, covering everything from basic bacteria and minerals to pesticides, heavy metals, volatile organic compounds (VOCs), and emerging contaminants like PFAS.

 Key specs:

-• Tests for: bacteria, nitrates, lead, arsenic, uranium, radon, pesticides, VOCs, PFAS, pH, hardness, and more
+• Tests for: bacteria, nitrates, lead, arsenic, uranium, radon, pesticides, VOCs, PFAS, pH, hardness, copper, alkalinity, and more

 • Pre-paid shipping both directions